 What, exactly, is a 529 plan?

-A 529 plan is an investment account that's tax-advantaged, making it ideal to look into with tax season underway.
+A 529 plan is a tax-advantaged investment account.
 With 529 plans, families can help pay for tuition, books and other qualified college expenses at most accredited colleges, universities, and vocational and technical schools nationwide.
 Additionally, 529 plan contributions can grow federal income-tax free.

 As with any savings strategy, contributing to a 529 plan on a regular basis is perhaps the best way to build the nest egg that can help pay for higher education.
 But what makes 529 plans so advantageous is how the rate of interest can accrue compared to other investments.

 For example, imagine a plan in which $100 is contributed each month, with a 5% annual growth rate and a tax rate of 30%.
-In the amount of time it takes one to save $30,000, a 529 plan has the potential to outdo it by as much as $5,000.
-This is aided by the federal income-tax free status.
-This is a hypothetical example for illustrative purposes and does not predict 529 account investment performance.
+In the amount of time it takes one to save $30,000, a 529 plan has the potential to surpass this amount by almost $5,000.
+This is because of the federal income-tax free status.
+Please note this is a hypothetical example for illustrative purposes and does not predict 529 account investment performance.

-With some state plans, you can start a 529 plan for as little as $25.
-Some states may even provide tax credits for contributions.
+In some states, you can start a 529 plan for as little as $25, and you may get tax credits for your contributions.

 Investment experts can help you manage a 529 plan.
-For more information, visit www.AARPcollegesavings.com or speak with a TIAA-CREF professional today at 866 717-9452.
+For more information, visit www.AARPcollegesavings.com or speak with a TIAA-CREF Education Savings Specialist today at 866 717-9452.